recommend-games/blog/content/posts/sdj_2023_4/index.md

   - Game of the Year
   - Germany
   - Dorfromantik
-  - Fun Facts
-  - 'Next Station: London'
   - 'Challengers!'
-  - IKI
-  - Planet Unknown
+  - 'Unlock!'
 ---

 {{< img src="sdj-all" size="x300" alt="Spiel des Jahres" >}}

-The cat's out of the bag and the winners [have been announced](https://www.spiel-des-jahres.de/TODO/)!
+The cat's out of the bag and the winners [have been announced](https://www.spiel-des-jahres.de/en/spiel-des-jahres-2023-dorfromantik/)!

 <!-- As mentioned before, this year was the first time the ceremony was held on a Saturday evening and I had the immense pleasure of attending it in person.
 In case you missed my very profesional live coverage on Twitter, here's a [summary](https://twitter.com/MarkusRShepherd/status/1553060952559452160?s=20&t=cr68YeOuUltbs57V050Umg) of the event. -->